 NFL futures markets open up right after the Super Bowl.
 The different odds are adjusted as the season and playoffs continue and a team’s realistic chances of winning either increase, decrease, or disappear altogether.

 The teams with the best regular-season records in each conference’s four divisions qualify for the playoffs.
 These teams are seeded one through four in each conference.
-Then, the two teams with the best records outside the division champs are added as wild card teams.
-These teams are seeded five and six in each conference.
+Then, the three teams with the best records outside the division champs are added as wild card teams.
+These teams are seeded five, six and seven in each conference.

-The playoffs start with the wild card round and the top two seeds in each conference sitting out.
+The playoffs start with the wild card round and the top seed in each conference sitting out.
 The second-seed hosts the seventh-seed, the third-seed hosts the sixth-seed, and the fourth-seed hosts the fifth in the wild card games.

-The winners move on to the divisional playoffs to face the resting top seeds the very next weekend.
+The winners move on to the divisional playoffs.
 The top-seeded team faces the lowest-seeded team remaining.

 Then, the winners move on to the AFC and NFC Conference Championship games held the very next weekend.
 Finally, two weeks later, the AFC and NFC Conference Champions play for the title in the Super Bowl.

-The NFL will the 2021 NFL Draft from April 29-May 1 in Cleveland, Ohio.
+The NFL will host the 2022 NFL Draft from April 28-30 in Las Vegas, Nevada.